rafid29mehda/IELTS-Study-Bot/Writing/Task 2/Last Minute.md

 - With the rapid development of ....., the question of whether ....
 - There has been a growing (ongoing) concern / debate / issue about whether ..... or ....., which has sparked many discussions in recent years.
 - Proponents of ........ claim that it leads to ........ , while critics argue that ......... .
 In this essay, I will examine both sides of the argument before offering my own opinion.
-- **(Problem based)**: It is essential to address its root causes and explore potential solutions.
-This essay will analyze the leading causes of this problem and suggest practical measures that could be taken to mitigate its effects.
+- **(Problem based)**: It is essential to address its root causes and explore potential(feasible) solutions.
+This essay will analyze(examine) the leading causes of this problem and suggest practical(constructive) measures(steps) that could be taken to mitigate(overcome) its effects.
 - **(positive negative)**: While it brings numerous advantages, it also raises certain concerns.
 This essay will examine both the positive and negative aspects of [topic] before drawing a conclusion.